Swirt/typertools/README.md

 ``Window`` > ``Extensions`` > ``Typer Tools``.
 5. For detailed instructions, click ``Help`` in the lower half of the exnension’s window or watch the video below.

-### Interface Languages
+### Available Interface Languages

-English, French, German, Russian
+English, French, German, Russian.
+You can suggest a translation into your language via a pull request on [Github](https://github.com/Swirt/typertools-src).

 ### Video Guide